Lithax/Tern/README.md

 ## 📋 License

-This project is licensed under the GPL 3.0 License.
+This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for more details.

 ---